-In Finland, investigational medicinal products must be manufactured by a manufacturing authorisation holder or a unit authorised to manufacture medicinal products for clinical trials.
-The operating licence of the manufacturing authorisation holder or unit authorised to manufacture medicinal products for clinical trials must cover the pharmaceutical form used in the trial.
+In Finland, investigational medicinal products must be manufactured by a pharmaceutical company or a unit manufacturing medicinal products for clinical trials.
+The operating licence of the pharmaceutical company or unit manufacturing medicinal products for clinical trials must cover the pharmaceutical form used in the trial.
 A corresponding licence is also required when investigational medicinal products are imported directly into Finland from outside the EEA/EU.

-A pharmacy or auxiliary pharmacy, a hospital pharmacy or a dispensary may only manufacture investigational medicinal products for its own use.
-Under section 15a of the Medicines Act, such manufacturers must submit a notification to the National Agency for Medicines on the manufacture of a medicinal product for a clinical trial before commencing such manufacture.
+A pharmacy or auxiliary pharmacy, a hospital pharmacy or a medical centre may only manufacture investigational medicinal products for its own use.
+Under section 15a of the Medicines Act, such manufacturers must submit a notification to Fimea on the manufacture of a medicinal product for a clinical trial before commencing such manufacture.
 The notification shall provide data on the medicinal product, its pharmaceutical form, the trial code, an estimate of production volumes and a brief account of the quality control and release procedures.

-No licence or GMP certificate needs to be submitted to the National Agency for Medicines in the case of abovementioned manufacturers that conform to the provisions of the Finnish Medicines Act.
+No licence or GMP certificate needs to be submitted to Fimea in the case of above-mentioned manufacturers that conform to the provisions of the Finnish Medicines Act.